Mina Kobayashi: Juniors

+Women's

+2021–present: Team Yoshimura

-In December 2021, Team Sayaka Yoshimura's contract expired with Hokkaido Bank.
-The team then formed their own team named Fortius and Kobayashi was added as their alternate.
+In December 2021, Kobayashi would join Team Sayaka Yoshimura as their alternate.
 The lineup also included third Kaho Onodera, second Anna Ohmiya and lead Yumie Funayama.
 At the 2022 Japan Curling Championships, the team finished the round robin with a 4–4 record, enough to qualify for the playoffs.
 They then lost in the 3 vs. 4 page playoff game to Chubu Electric Power's Ikue Kitazawa.

 In their first event of the 2022–23 season, Team Yoshimura won the 2022 Hokkaido Bank Curling Classic.
 They then won the Wakkanai Midori Challenge Cup two weeks later.
 In their next two events, they again reached the finals, losing the Argo Graphics Cup final to Sae Yamamoto and the ADVICS Cup final to Satsuki Fujisawa.
 After a successful start to the season, Yuna Kotani was added at the third position in September 2022.
-The revised lineup of the team was Yoshimura at skip, Kotani at third, Onodera at second, Ohmiya at lead and Kobayashi as alternate with Yumie Funayama becoming the team's coach.
+The revised lineup of the team was Yoshimura at skip, Kotani at third, Onodera at second, Ohmiya at lead, Kobayashi remaining as the alternate, and Yumie Funayama becoming the team's coach.
 In Canada, the team had back-to-back quarterfinal appearances at the S3 Group Curling Stadium Series and the 2022 Western Showdown, losing out to Stefania Constantini and Meghan Walter respectively.
 In December, Team Yoshimura competed in the 2022 Karuizawa International Curling Championships where they finished third, beating Loco Solare (Fujisawa) in the bronze medal game.
 In the New Year, the team played in the 2023 New Year Medalist Curling where they lost in the semifinals to Daniela Jentsch.
 It would be the team's last event of the 2022–23 season as positive cases of COVID-19 within the team forced them to withdraw from their qualifying round of the 2023 Japan Curling Championships.

+The Yoshimura rink would again find success during the 2024–25 season, where they would finish in the quarterfinals at the 2024 National and the 2025 Players' Championship Grand Slam events.
+During the season, Team Yoshimura would win the national title at the 2025 Japan Curling Championships, Kobayashi's first, beating Miku Nihira 8–7 in the final.
+This win qualified them to represent Japan at the 2025 World Women's Curling Championship.
+At the World's however, the team would struggle, finishing 9th with a 4–8 record after round robin play.

+Team Yoshimura would begin the 2025–26 season strong, winning the 2025 Hokkaido Bank Curling Classic, beating Momoha Tabata 6–3 in the final.
+They would continue their winning streak at the 2025 Japanese Olympic curling trials, beating Miyu Ueno 3–2 in a best-of-five final, and qualifying to represent Japan at the 2025 Olympic Qualification Event.
+At the Qualification event, the team would go 6–1 in the round robin and win 6–5 over Norway's Marianne Rørvik to win the event and qualify for the 2026 Winter Olympics, Kobayashi's first Adult Olympic Games.